Our Lady of Providence: Patronage

 Our Lady of Providence is the patroness of Indiana and the Roman Catholic Diocese of Providence, Rhode Island.
 The chapel of Saint Vincent Hospital in Worcester, Massachusetts is dedicated to Our Lady of Providence.

 Our Lady of Divine Providence is the patroness of St. Benedict's Abbey in Atchison, Kansas.

-Our Lady of Divine Providence is the patroness of the Our Lady of Divine Providence House of Prayer, Inc., a 501(c)3 organization and ministry in Clearwater, Florida.
+Our Lady of Divine Providence is also the patroness of the Our Lady of Divine Providence House of Prayer, Inc., a 501(c)3 organization and ministry in Clearwater, Florida.
 The organization is dedicated to fostering spiritual growth among clergy and laity alike.

 Our Lady of Divine Providence is the patroness of the Caribbean island of Puerto Rico, where a parish is dedicated to her.

 Santa Maria Madre della Provvidenza a Monte Verde is a church in Rome, built in 1937 and a titular church since 1969.

 U.S. National Shrine of Our Lady of Providence

 Devotion to Our Lady of Providence came to the United States after a chaplain of the Sisters of Providence of Saint Mary-of-the-Woods, Indiana, Monsignor A.J.
 Rawlinson, saw a reproduction of "Mater Divinae Providentiae" at Catholic University of America.
 During a trip to Rome in 1925, Rawlinson gathered historical information on the devotion to Our Lady of Providence and then brought back prints of the painting to Saint Mary-of-the-Woods, Indiana.

 On May 1, 1925, the National Shrine of Our Lady of Providence was canonically erected at Saint Mary-of-the-Woods with the purpose of encouraging families to make Mary the queen of their homes.
-A Confraternity of Our Lady of Providence was erected, and later a certificate of affiliation of the American Confraternity was established with the Archconfraternity in Rome.
+A confraternity of Our Lady of Providence was erected, and later a certificate of affiliation of the American confraternity was established with the archconfraternity in Rome.

-The hymn "Our Lady of Providence," by Sister of Providence Cecilia Clare Bocard, is sung by the sisters at various special celebrations.
+The hymn Our Lady of Providence by Sr. Cecilia Clare Bocard, is sung by the sisters at various special celebrations.

 Puerto Rico National Sanctuary of Our Lady of Providence

 The National Sanctuary of Our Lady of Providence (Santuario Nacional de Nuestra Señora Madre de la Divina Providencia) is a pilgrimage center in San Juan, Puerto Rico.
 The center aims to empower and educate members of the Roman Catholic faith.
 The site regularly hosts religious and cultural events for groups and families.
+Our Lady of Providence is patron saint of Puerto Rico.